yzhao062/pyod/docs/install.rst

     PyOD has multiple neural network based models, e.g., AutoEncoders, which are implemented in Keras.
-However, PyOD does **NOT** install **keras** and/or **tensorFlow** for you.
+However, PyOD does **NOT** install **keras** and/or **tensorflow** for you.
 This reduces the risk of interfering with your local copies.
     If you want to use neural-net based models, please make sure Keras and a backend library, e.g., TensorFlow, are installed.
     Instructions are provided: `neural-net FAQ <https://github.com/yzhao062/pyod/wiki/Setting-up-Keras-and-Tensorflow-for-Neural-net-Based-models>`_.
     Similarly, models depending on **xgboost**, e.g., XGBOD, would **NOT** enforce xgboost installation by default.